2023 Financial Assistance Grants

-The grants are open to journalists of South Asian descent and journalists based in the United States involved in active reporting on South Asia.
-Applicants must be employed at news organizations located in the United States or be working as full-time America-based correspondents for South Asian media outlets.
-Freelance journalists, photographers and videographers are also eligible for the grants.
+Professional development fund grants are open to journalists of South Asian descent or covering South Asia(ns) and based in the United States and Canada.
+Applicants must be working for news organizations located in the United States and Canada or working as full-time North America correspondents for South Asian media outlets.
+Freelance journalists are also eligible for the grants

 The following persons are ineligible to apply: (a) current Board Members (b) any person who serves as a judge in screening and selection of candidates for grants under this program and (c) immediate relatives of (a) and (b) above.

 Applicants must submit a statement clearly and concisely explaining how they would use the funds.A committee of judges appointed by the SAJA Board will review applications.
 Applications will be evaluated on financial need and the relevance and importance of the activity the grant recipient proposes to pursue in order to fulfill their professional or reporting needs.
 Applicants may be interviewed by phone, Skype or in-person by a member of the committee.
 Winners will be notified after formal approval of the grant by the Board.